marcshepard/PyCribbage/README.txt

 Prereqs: A Windows 10 PC with Python 3.9 (or later) and PyGames installed
 * To instal Python: https://www.python.org/downloads/
 * To instal pygames: from cmd prompt - pip install pygames
+* A familiarity with the rules of cribbage: https://bicyclecards.com/how-to-play/cribbage/

 To play:copy this git locally, and then either:
 * Launch cmd and run "python CribbageUx.py"